nhsbsa/nhsbsa-digital-playbook/src/data/data-visualisation/naming-conventions/user-friendly-names.md

     last_reviewed_date: 2024-12-20
     review_cycle: ANNUAL
 ---
-The information on this page applies for reporting use, and for columns and tables in the Semantic model.
+The information on this page applies to report and dashboard names, and to columns and tables in the Semantic model.
 When reporting data into a CSV or spreadsheet format, use internal standard capitalisation and formatting.

 ## User-friendly names